ssvaidyanathan/apigee-nodejs-app-engine/README.md

 - Try removing the access in IAP for the service account and hit the URL.
 Should throw an error.

-NOTE: In the `AM-Set-AccessToken`, you can set any flow variables as custom header with "X-Var-" as prefix.
-The NodeJS example will pick those and set them as response headers
+NOTE: In the `AM-Set-AccessToken` policy in the proxy, you can set any flow variable as custom header with "X-Var-" as prefix.
+The app engine (underlying NodeJS) can use the custom headers within the code for business logic.
+In this NodeJS example, it will pick those and set them as response headers

 For example, run the following curl command `curl -i https://{org}-{env}.apigee.net/iap-aware`, it should show ```x-var-foo: bar, x-var-abc: xyz``` which are set in the policy